What does it cost?

 Seat deposit: $2,000

 Program fees include tuition; class materials; assessments; leadership and career coaching; mentoring; printed books; electronic materials; required software; parking while in residency; breakfast, lunch and snacks during each residency; and a membership to the World Affairs Council of Atlanta.
 The cost of tuition does not cover travel and hotel costs, additional meals, or a laptop computer.
 A $2,000 deposit is due upon enrollment, and tuition will be billed at the beginning of each semester.
-Please see the tuition repayment schedules below for both in-state and out-of-state students.

 View Tuition Payment Schedule and Financial Aid Assistance